falkr/ttm4115/pages/prep-statemachines.md

 ## Traces

 Once you get more experienced with state machines, you will be able to simulate them in your head, just by figuring out the sequences in which the different events may happen.
-Since at any time, more than one event could happen, the same state machine could create many different traces.
+Since at any time, more than one event could happen, the same state machine could create many different sequences of events, also called **traces**.
 When you will design state machines, it means to get control over all of these traces, so that in the end, any possible behavior (that means, any possible trace of events) is okay for the system.
+State machines hence describe **complete behavior**.
+(We will later see how another diagram type, interactions, describe usually only partial behavior.)
+For state machines, this means that what they don't describe, they can't do.

-Lets just write down one trace of event that can happen when we activate the spaghetti timer.
+By looking at a state machine, we can write down possible sequences of events.
+Lets just write down **one** trace of events that can happen when we activate the spaghetti timer.
 We just write down the events regarding the main machine **Blinking 10 min Timer**, and do so by listing the sequence of all triggers and actions as they happen:

 - initial transition
-- signal start received
+- message start received
 - entry action `start(t1, 1000)` in state `active`
 - entry action `send(on, blink)` in state `active`
 - timer `t1` expires